Changemaker.

 gives us less, less, less.

-Tamara can respond to your team’s unique
+Tamara can respond to unique

 Speaking formats